 - Waives Mid-Year Forum registration fee ($225) for program participants;

 - Provides a special onsite briefing/reception for program participants with Academy, state and subspecialty/specialized interest society leaders;

 - Ensures Advocacy Ambassadors’ visits with members of Congress include seasoned advocates;

 - Formally recognizes Advocacy Ambassadors during the Mid-Year Forum Opening Session and welcome reception and dinner;

 - Offers a dedicated session for program participants, L.E.A.P.
 Forward (Leadership, Engagement, Advocacy, Practice Management);

-- Provides a dedicated post-Hill visits debrief session for program participants to share Congressional Advocacy Day experiences and ask questions of Academy and society advocacy leaders;
+- Provides a dedicated Capitol Hill Wrap Up session for program participants to share Congressional Advocacy Day experiences and ask questions of Academy and society advocacy leaders;

 - Extends a special invitation to Advocacy Ambassadors to attend both the Surgical Scope Fund and OPHTHPAC receptions for significantly reduced contributions;